layrjs/layr/packages/layer/README.md

-# @storable/layer
+# @layr/layer

-The root of your backend, frontend, UI, or whatever layer you want.
+The root of your backend, frontend, UI, or whatever.

 ## Installation

 ```
-npm install @storable/layer
+npm install @layr/layer
 ```